 Dolphins come in a variety of sizes, with the orca dolphin weighing up to 10 tons and stretching to 10 meters (33 feet).
 On the other hand, Maui's dolphin, nature's smallest, only reaches 1.2 meters (4 feet).
 As the National Oceanic and Atmospheric Administration notes, these animals are "an important sentinel species" that can warn humans of health risks associated with ocean water.
 Because dolphins sit at the top of the ocean food chain, they can help scientists monitor that environment and identify issues that threaten the oceanic ecosystem.

 A dolphin's life span varies according to its environment and species.
 Although some bottlenose dolphins can reach 40 years of age, their average age is between 15 and 16 years.
 Forty is an old age for a dolphin -- one making it to 40 is comparable to a human living to be 100.
 According to the Institute for Marine Mammal Studies, the oldest dolphin aged scientifically in the wild was 48 years old.
-The oldest dolphin in captivity was over 50.
+The dolphin life expectancy in captivity appears similar, as the oldest dolphin in captivity was over 50.

 The ocean, like dry land, can be a hazardous place to live.
 Although humans and dolphins eat similar seafood, dolphins encounter more health risks because of tainted water supplies and toxic algae.
 When dolphins sleep, their bodies show signs of insulin resistance associated with type 2 diabetes.
 After they wake up, they become normal again and show no signs of insulin resistance.
 Scientists are studying this phenomenon hoping to find treatments for humans with this disease.
 However, even though dolphins turn insulin resistance off, they can still experience health problems similar to diabetes.